kobbob/kobbob/README.md

 I'm Kate!
 Welcome to my GitHub.

-- 💻  Full Stack & Front End Software Engineer
+- 💻  Junior Full Stack & Front End Software Engineer
 - 🌎   Multidisciplinary Background in Design and Geography
 - 👾   Curious about design, infographics, innovative products doing good in the world
 - 🌐   [Connect with me on LinkedIn!](https://www.linkedin.com/in/kate-oboyle/)